 Mediavine and AdThrive are leading full-service ad management companies.
 Full-service ad management companies help publishers (bloggers etc) earn as much as possible from the ads that are placed on their website by determining the optimal ad layout and facilitating the ad auctions that determine which ads show on the site.

-In exchange for managing the ads, both Mediavine and AdThrive take 25% of the revenue as their fee.
+In exchange for managing your ads, both Mediavine and AdThrive take 25% of the revenue as their fee.

 Mediavine Quick Facts